reworkd/AgentGPT/docs/docs/development/setup.md

 ## Interactive Setup

 We've recently launched an interactive setup tool that will guide you through creating an ENV and running AgentGPT.

+- You will need node intalled you can check by running 'node -v' or install [node](https://nodejs.org/en/download)

 Simply run the following on a unix system:

 ```